The Critic (2023 film): Production

 It was announced in November 2020 that Colin Firth, Gemma Arterton, Simon Russell Beale and Paapa Essiedu were set to star in the film, at the time titled Curtain Call like the source novel, with Anand Tucker directing and Patrick Marber writing the screenplay.
 By February 2021, filming was expected to begin later that year.

 In June 2022, the film was retitled The Critic, with Firth, Beale and Essiedu no longer involved.
 Ian McKellen, Mark Strong, Lesley Manville, Romola Garai, Ben Barnes and Alfred Enoch were announced to be joining Arterton, and production began in London.
+In July 2024 it was announced that the film would be released in UK cinemas on 13 September 2024.

+Reception

+Benjamin Lee of The Guardian gave the film three out of five stars and wrote "a devious Ian McKellen anchors uneven thriller".